 International Bat Night - Bats live in a forest near where I live and I'll sometimes see them flapping past the window.
 It's pretty cool!

-EUROBATS is back to organise the seventeenth International Bat Night as darkness falls between the 24th and 25th of August 2013.
+EUROBATS is back to organise the eighteenth International Bat Night as darkness falls between 29-30 August 2015.

 Over 30 countries celebrate bats on International Bat Night - from Belgium and Sweden to the UK!
 In Worcestershire, you'll be taken a walk in the dark to learn about our 'enigmatic' friends.